anishban/SecureJudge/README.md

 - There is no rate limiting yet.
 - There is no per-user quota system yet.
 - There is no advanced syscall filtering or seccomp profile yet.
-- There is no Kubernetes/firecracker/gVisor-based isolation layer yet.
+- There is no Kubernetes, Firecracker, or gVisor-based isolation layer yet.

 For production, this system would need stronger isolation, strict resource quotas, authentication, authorization, monitoring, and infrastructure-level sandbox hardening.